Mobile Gene Content

 Bacteria may acquire new DNA from other bacteria in their environment through the process of horizontal gene transfer.
 This transferred DNA often encodes new functions that expand an organism’s niche, change its relationships with its host, or provide a competitive edge against other organisms within its environment.
 Antibiotic resistance genes, for example, are frequently transferred between organisms.
 Despite the importance of this process, few methods exist to distinguish, in the vast sequencing data available, genes that are inherited versus those genes which have been mobilized and transferred between organisms.

-Ilana L. Brito, Meinig School of Biomedical Engineering, and her team are developing a suite of computational tools for examining the mobile gene content in multiple datasets—to identify those genes that may shape the response of microbial communities to stress.
+Ilana L. Brito, Biomedical Engineering, and her team are developing a suite of computational tools for examining the mobile gene content in multiple data sets—to identify those genes that may shape the response of microbial communities to stress.